Elizabeth-Yorke/FastMaths/README.md

 ### Acknowledgements

     I would like to thank my Code Institute mentor, Sheryl Goldberg for her invaluable advice.
+I really feel she went over and above offering her time to answer my many questions on JS.
     I would like to thank Jessica Ickechukwu, my tutor.
     I would like to thank the Code Institute tutor team for their assistance.
     I would like to thank the Code Institute Slack community for the their support.
-    I would like to thank my husband Kieron Yorke, for all his help.
+    I would like to thank my husband Kieron Yorke.